 American Shipping Company's goal is that the Company's shareholders will, over time, receive competitive returns on their investment.
-The Board considers on a quarterly basis the amount of dividend, if any, to be paid.
-The decision to pay dividend is based on the financial situation at the relevant point in time and applicable restrictions under AMSC's financial agreements.
+The Board considers the amount of dividend, if any, to be recommended for approval by the shareholders on an annual basis.
+The recommendation is based upon earnings for the year just ended, the financial situation at the relevant point in time and applicable restrictions under AMSC's financial agreements.